-In this section you can assign Media Size and Costs to Media Sources.
+In case Printer Costs are relevant, you can assign Media Size and Costs to Media Sources.

-If no Media Source is configured, a red colored "Configuration needed" tag will show up for this printer in the Proxy Printer List.
+If no Media Source is configured, a red colored "Configuration needed" tag will show up for this printer in the Proxy Printer List and the printer will not be available for printing.

 Media Source

-Cost per media side in EUR
+Cost per m edia side in EUR

-✓ Use B/W as default
+🛃 Use B/W a is default

-Perform B/W conversion locally
+Perform B /W conversion locally

-Source One-sided Two-sided
+Source One-sideo 1 Two-sided

-auto B/W Color ★ preferred B/W Color
+auto ★ preferred B/W Color B/W Color

-v top 0.0600 0.1200 0.0500 0.1000
+V top 0.0600 0.1200 0.0500 0.1000

-A4 - yellow A4 📀
+A4 - ye ellow A 4

-middle 0.0500 0.1000 0.0400 0.0800
+Middle 0.0500 0.1000 0.0400 0.0800

-A4 - white A4 📀
+A4 - w hite A 4

-bottom 0.1000 0.2000 0.0800 0.1600
+v bottom 0.1000 0.2000 0.0800 0.1600

-🚖 A3 - white A3 📀
+A3 - w hite 4 3

-Figure 4.59.
+Figure 4.61.
 Admin Web App: Proxy Printer - Edit - Media Source

-- The header text "Cost per media side ..." is prefixed with the same printer marker icon(s) as shown in the Printer List. - CUPS printer defaults are indicated in the header with an asterisk (\).
+- The header text "Cost per media side ..." is prefixed with the same printer marker icon(s) as shown in the Printer List. - CUPS printer defaults are indicated in the header with an asterisk ().
 In some odd cases the CUPS printer color mode default "grayscale" is not correctly transferred as IPP attribute.
 You can easily correct this behavior by setting the Use B/W as default option at the top of the Media Source section.
-Instead, you can also use a PPD to IPP mapping to set the default for the IPP print-color-mode attribute: this correction is more basic, and is immediately reflected in de default \ indicator. - When the Perform B/W conversion locally option is set, grayscale print jobs are converted to B/W before sending them to a color capable proxy printer.
+Instead, you can also use a PPD to IPP mapping to set the default for the IPP print-color-mode attribute: this correction is more basic, and is immediately reflected in de default indicator. - When the Perform B/W conversion locally option is set, grayscale print jobs are converted to B/W before sending them to a color capable proxy printer.
 This setting is needed when you observe that print jobs with color content are printed in color, despite the Grayscale Color Mode setting in the Printer Settings dialog.
-Indeed, some PPDs expect grayscale conversion is done client-side. - This option is not available for a Job Ticket Printer. - The \auto text below the Source header indicates that the printer supports automatic tray selection based on media options. - Each entry in the list has a checkbox with the IPP attribute keyword of the Media Source. - Tick the checkbox to enable the media source, and enter a user-friendly name as will show up in the Media Source picklist of the Printer Settings dialog. - Select the Media Size that is present in the Media Source. - Specify the costs.
+Indeed, some PPDs expect grayscale conversion is done client-side. - This option is not available for a Job Ticket Printer. - The auto text below the Source header indicates that the printer supports automatic tray selection based on media options. - Each entry in the list has a checkbox with the IPP attribute keyword of the Media Source. - Tick the checkbox to enable the media source, and enter a user-friendly name as will show up in the Media Source picklist of the Printer Settings dialog. - Select the Media Size that is present in the Media Source.

+- Specify the costs.
 Notice that only those cost cells are enabled that are applicable for the printer. - You can mark a media source as preferred by pressing the "Star" button at the left.
 A preferred source is taken as default in situations where multiple media sources contain the same requested media size.
 For instance, in Job Ticket Redirect Printer settings.